 You’re on Your Own – Hope it All Works Out Okay

 You probably thought your “Honest Abe” home inspector was sufficient to cover an examination of the property and warn you of dangers, but there’s lots of stories of home inspectors that didn’t do their jobs or who countered that they can only do so much to assess a property (and they’re covered legally).

-When you’re signing to purchase a house and sign a mortgage to boot, that’s a scary moment, especially if you’re a first time buyer and you’re involved in a bidding war in Vancouver or Toronto.
-Maybe your real estate investment is sound and almost fail-safe.
-What are the chances Vancouver or Toronto will drop into a recession?
-Even if they do, the values will recover in a few years.
-But no one can forecast about a specific property – except maybe a realtor.
+When you’re signing to purchase a house and sign a mortgage to boot, that’s a scary moment, especially if you’re a first time buyer and you’re involved in a bidding war.
+But no one can forecast about a specific property in your city – except maybe a realtor.

-9 Buyer Pitfalls that Could Ruin You When Buying
+10 Home Buyer Pitfalls that Could Ruin Your Year

-Here’s some of the major pitfalls your Vancouver or Toronto realtor (and San Diego, Los Angeles, or Boston realtor) could spare you from:
+Here’s some of the major pitfalls your Realtor could spare you from:

 - being too emotionally involved and nervous means you may lose your objectivity and the selling agent could exploit your situation (that could translate to 10’s of thousands of dollars)

 - you don’t know what the seller’s obligations are in disclosing the state of the property